Kitura/Swift-Kuery-PostgreSQL/README.md

 ```

 ### Use Swift-Kuery
-Now we are set to connect to our database from Swift and use Swift-Kuery to query our data into our Swift application.
+Now we are set to connect to our database from Swift and use Swift-Kuery to query the data into our Swift application.

 #### Create simple Swift executable
 First create a directory for our project and then initialize it.